It’s been a busy couple weeks for travel, so I missed the latest brew-ha on the Wine Twitterati.

-I’ve made my feelings about wine competitions known in my post Wine Competitions — Should Wine Drinkers Care? and I think Styles and Roberts more than ably dispel the notions that wine critics “create trends” to seem useful—which frankly is ludicrous.
+I’ve made my feelings about wine competitions known in my post Wine Competitions — Should Wine Drinkers Care?.
+I think Styles and Roberts more than ably dispel the notions that wine critics “create trends” to seem useful.
+Frankly, that idea is ludicrous.

-Some of the biggest trends in wine today are the use of virtual/augmented reality labels like those pioneered by Treasury Wine Estates for their 19 Crimes, The Walking Dead and Beringer wines as well as can packaging for wine, bourbon barrel ageing and wine-hybrid infusions like Apothic Brew.
-None of these are trends that professional wine critics would touch with a 10 foot poll–much less invent and “push”.
+Some of the most significant trends in wine today are the use of virtual/augmented reality labels like those pioneered by Treasury Wine Estates for their 19 Crimes, The Walking Dead and Beringer wines as well as can packaging for wine, bourbon barrel aging and wine-hybrid infusions like Apothic Brew.
+None of these are trends that professional wine critics would touch with a 10-foot poll–much less invent and “push.”

-However, I do want to talk about the trusting “real customer reviews” part and ask if this is really a great idea?
+However, I do want to talk about the trusting “real customer reviews” part.
+Is this is really a great idea?

 Maybe?
 Because “wine people” aren’t normal.

-I say that with the upmost affection as a self-proclaimed “wine geek” but it’s true.
+I say that with the utmost affection as a self-proclaimed “wine geek” but it’s true.
 We’re not normal.
-While 95%+ of wine drinkers just want to open up something tasty to drink or have with dinner, we obsess over the minutiae of minerality, typicity and terroir.
+Around 95%+ of wine drinkers just want to open up something tasty to drink or have with dinner.
+Yet, we “wine folks” obsess over the minutiae of minerality, typicity and terroir.
 We seek stories when regular wine drinkers just seek satisfaction.
 We desire depth and complexity when the average consumer wants value and consistency.

-We’re two different beasts and considering that professional wine critics and writers literally surround themselves with wine for a living, it’s almost like we’re living on two different planets when you listen to “wine people” versus “wine drinkers” talk about wine.
+We’re two different beasts.
+Considering that professional wine critics and writers surround themselves with wine for a living, it’s almost like we’re living on two different planets when you listen to “wine people” versus “wine drinkers” talk about wine.

-Then you add in the inherent air of snobbery that permeates throughout the wine industry and it’s not hard to see how “regular people” can be incline to ignore the critics in-favor of the opinions of regular Joes and Janes like themselves.
+Then you add in the inherent air of snobbery that permeates throughout the wine industry.
+It’s not hard to see how “regular people” can be inclined to ignore the critics in favor of the opinions of regular Joes and Janes like themselves.